- Typhus facts

 - What is typhus?
 Are there different types of typhus?

 - What is the history of typhus?

 - What causes typhus?
-How is typhus transmitted?
+How does typhus spread?

 - What are typhus risk factors?